jeisen0105/Cyclistic/README.md

 ## Scenario

-For the purposes of this case study, I assume the role of a junior data analyst on Cyclistic’s marketing analytics team.
+For the purposes of this case study, my role is to serve as a Junior Data Analyst on Cyclistic’s marketing analytics team.
 The objective is to analyze rider behavior and present findings and recommendations to key stakeholders, including Marketing Director Lily Moreno and the Cyclistic executive team.
+While Cyclistic is a fictional company, the dataset used for this analysis is based on actual historical data from Divvy, Chicago’s public bike-share system.

 ## Step 1: Ask